LetterLiGo/LetterLiGo.github.io/_pages/about.md

 If you are seeking any form of <b>academic cooperation</b>, please feel free to email me at xinfengli(at)zju(dot)edu(dot)cn.

-I have published 10+ papers at the top-tier international security/AI/mobile sensing conferences and journals, such as USENIX Security, NDSS, TDSC, IoT-J, and ACM MM.
+I have published 10+ papers at the top-tier international security/AI/mobile sensing conferences and journals, such as USENIX Security, CCS, NDSS, TDSC, IoT-J, and ACM MM.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->